Your Content Marketing Strategy Guide

 Because 68% of consumers now read content online about brands that interest them before making a decision.
 This translates into a 62% decrease in costs compared to traditional marketing efforts.

-It is also the reason why 37% of businesses now believe content-led websites are the biggest component to their marketing efforts.
+It is also the reason why 37% of businesses now believe content-led websites are the biggest component of their marketing efforts.
 Those efforts are just getting stronger.

 Every day approximately 4 million blog posts are written.
 Even more impressive are the 300 hours of video created on YouTube every minute.